P. T. Usha: Later stage

 From 1983–89, Usha garnered 13 golds at ATF meets.
 In the 10th Asian Games held at Seoul in 1986, Usha won 4 gold medals and 1 silver medal in the track and field events.
 She also won five gold medals at the 6th Asian Track and Field Championship in Jakarta in 1985.
 Her medals at the same meet is a record for a single athlete in a single international meet.

 Currently she is committee head of Indian Talent organization which conducts the National Level Indian Talent Olympiad examinations in schools across India.
 Usha retired from her active sports career in 2000.

-Sports administration and political career

-Politics
+Nomination to the Rajya Sabha

 In July 2022, Usha was nominated by President of India, Ram Nath Kovind, as a Member of Parliament (MP) of the Rajya Sabha, the upper house of the Indian Parliament.
 In December 2022, She was appointed as one of the vice-chairpersons of the Rajya Sabha and become the first nominated MP to be in the Vice Chairperson panel.
 On 8 February 2023, Usha chaired the Sabha.